SabeeenoGH/log-candy/README.md

 - 🌟 **Improved Clarity**: Quickly identify different types of logs by their color-coded format.

 - 💡 **Multiline Support**: Automatically indents subsequent lines to keep your logs neat.

+- 🎯 **Focused Debugging**: Use log levels to show only the information you need, when you need it.

 ## Contributing